 There’s Amazon 4-star, for example, which only sells products rated four stars or more on the website.
 This gives customers the reassurance they are buying something well-reviewed, as well as being fairly unique as few other retailers have the data available to provide that level of quality assurance.

 Greg Chapman, Avalara’s senior vice president of business development, told Tinuiti: “In 2019, we’ll continue to see marketplaces and traditional retailers converge.
 It’s happening both ways, where marketplaces like Amazon are moving to forms of traditional retail, and traditional retailers like Albertsons are making the move to marketplaces to stay relevant in the digital economy.”

-Bonobos has created one of the more innovation retail design concepts in recent years, which uses ‘guideshops’ to sell its products in a brand new way.
+Bonobos has created one of the more innovative retail design concepts in recent years, which uses ‘guideshops’ to sell its products in a brand new way.
 The company sells menswear, but not in the way you might think.
-Its selling point is that it allows customers to try before they buy through their ecommerce site.
+Its selling point is that it allows customers to try before they buy through their e-commerce site.

-This simple alteration to the ecommerce model has proved popular, with the company estimating 65 per cent of their visitors are returning customers.
-This could well be a trend, with ecommerce companies bringing themselves to the high street to take advantage of the benefits of both online and physical retail.
+This simple, innovative retail design alteration to the e-commerce model has proved popular, with the company estimating 65 per cent of their visitors are returning customers.
+This could well be a trend, with e-commerce companies bringing themselves to the high street to take advantage of the benefits of both online and physical retail.